General Hospital’s Late, Great John Ingle: A Celebration of His Life On the Anniversary of His Death

 — 🌫Vanessa Marcil (@VanessaMarcilM) May 20, 2016

 That, he was, and ever shall he be.
-Hit the comments with your favorite memory of Ingle as Edward, and on your way there, why not cheer yourself up with the below photo gallery — a wedding album of sorts that counts down daytime’s most-married couples of all time.
+Hit the comments with your favorite memory of Ingle as Edward, and on your way there, why not cheer yourself up with the below photo gallery — which crawls out on the branches of the Quartermaine family tree to reveal how the Bickersons are all related to one another.
 Oh, and while you’re here, be sure to sign up for the free Soaps.com newsletter to get the latest on General Hospital and all the shows delivered right to your email inbox.
 And did we mention that it’s free?
 Because it totally is.